Pennsylvania florist says business is oldest in U.S., dates back before Civil War - NewsBreak

 Pennsylvania florist says business is oldest in U.S., dates back before Civil War

 NEW CASTLE, Pa.
-(WKBN) – A local florist with a nationwide following is celebrating its 171st anniversary this year, which owners say makes it the oldest in the country.
+(WKBN) – A Pennsylvania florist with a nationwide following is celebrating its 171st anniversary this year, which owners say makes it the oldest in the country.

 “Going back in the ’70s and ’80s, there were nine flower shops in New Castle, Pennsylvania.
-There are three left and I own two,” said owner Mark Kauffman.
+There are three left and I own two,” owner Mark Kauffman said.

 The company was founded in 1850 when Paul Butz immigrated from Switzerland and started a wholesale business specializing in orchids.
 At one point, Kauffman says the family had 60,000 orchid plants.